Churtified/odin-recipes/README.md

 # odin-recipes

 In this project, I'll be building a basic recipe website.
-It will contain no styling, so will look ugly af.
-Maybe later I'll change it.
+Currently it has a bit of basic styling, nothing fancy.